-In general, my ever-evolving teaching practice is animated by several priorities.
-These include teaching that is clear, transparent, and accessible; rooted in genuine care and inflected with enthusiasm; unafraid to be quirky; attentive to the importance of representation; and focused not only what we are learning but also why it matters.
-My courses are always designed with the intention of equipping students both to succeed in the course, and to gain take-away lessons – knowledge, understanding, skills, and questions – that can continue to grow and resonate after term is over.
-I also particularly love creating hands-on opportunities for students to be historians, slowing down the often-rapid pace of university courses in order to immerse ourselves in the real unresolved mysteries and detective work of historical research.
+As an instructor, I am committed to teaching that is clear, transparent, and broadly accessible; rooted in genuine care and inflected with enthusiasm; attentive to the importance of representation; and focused not only what we are learning but also why it matters.
+My courses are always designed with the intention of equipping students to succeed in the course itself, and to build meaningful take-away lessons – knowledge, understanding, skills, and questions – that can continue to grow and resonate after term is over.
+I also seek to create unique hands-on opportunities for students to be historians, slowing down the often-rapid pace of university courses in order to immerse ourselves in the real unresolved mysteries and detective work of historical research.

-I am honoured to have won the Killam Teaching Prize at UBC in 2018.
+I am honoured to have won the Killam Teaching Prize in 2018.

-You can find a range of my syllabi here.
+You can find a range of my previous syllabi here.

-I am an active and committed supervisor at the graduate and undergraduate levels.
-I supervise students working on a range of topics that relate to histories of British Columbia or Canada, settler colonialism and empire, gender, race, and/or migration.
+At the graduate and undergraduate levels, I supervise students working on a range of topics that relate to histories of British Columbia or Canada, settler colonialism and empire, gender, race, and/or migration.

 Current graduate students: